 Writing an Effective Medical School Personal Statement

 You may be asking yourself why it’s important to write an effective medical school personal statement.
 Let’s look at the numbers.
 According to data from the Association of American Medical Colleges (AAMC), in the 2019-2020 school year alone, 53,371 people applied to medical school.
 Of those 53,371 prospective students, less than 22,000 were accepted.
 This is an acceptance rate of about 41%.

 Getting into medical school is pretty much the gold standard for any college student.
 People are impressed when you tell them you’ve been accepted into graduate school, and they get really excited for you when they hear you’re working on a doctoral degree.
 When you tell someone you’ve been accepted to medical school, though, is when they really become impressed.
 That’s because not just anyone can make it into med school.
 It takes someone special who stands out from the crowd.

 Numerous doctors, psychiatrists, and researchers will tell you that every generation, people are getting smarter.
 This is great for the human race as a whole, but it makes it that much harder for smart students to get into competitive programs.
-It’s fine for you to have an exceptional GPA and great MCAT scores, but if every other person applying to med school also has those things, it’s not exactly going to set you apart from anyone.
+It’s fine for you to have an exceptional GPA and great MCAT scores (Read: What’s a good MCAT score), but if every other person applying to med school also has those things, it’s not exactly going to set you apart from anyone.